 Aside from distilled water, there are some special colored additives that can be added to the liquid inside your cooler to make it look awesome.
 This can give a variety of colors depending on your choice.

-Aside from that, pre-mixed solutions or biocide can also be added in your liquid coolant.
+Aside from that, pre-mixed solutions or biocide can also be added to your liquid coolant.
 The purpose of this is to prevent bacterial growth and corrosion inside your cooler, particularly in the water blocks.

 It can also prevent the growth of algae, especially to those computers with direct exposure to sunlight.